inducer/pycuda/doc/source/faq.rst

 .. note::

     Version 0.93 is currently in active development.
-If you'd like to try a snapshot, you may access PyCuda's source control archive via the PyCuda homepage.
+If you'd like to try a snapshot, you may access PyCUDA's source control archive via the PyCUDA homepage.

 * OpenGL interoperability in :mod:`pycuda.gl`.
 * Document :meth:`pycuda.gpuarray.GPUArray.__len__`.
 Change its definition